-Section $\underline{17}$ restricts the disclosure of a witness's or informant's home address and telephone number.
+Section 17 restricts the disclosure of a witness's or informant's home address and telephone number.
 This information may be provided to the defence if the witness's or informant's permission is obtained.
-Police employees should pursue obtaining this permission only once they have received a request from the defence with details about the reason for accessing permission.
+You should pursue obtaining this permission only once you have received a request from the defence with details about the reason for accessing permission.